Children's tuberculosis

 During your appointment

-If you need to be screened for TB this usually involves a skin test, sometimes a blood test and a chest x-ray.
+If TB screening is required, this usually involves a skin test, and sometimes a blood test and chest X-ray.
+These are typically scheduled for the Monday before your appointment.

 Referrals